-- Filthy, smelly kennels
+Filthy, smelly kennels

-- Lots of puppies confined to small areas
+Lots of puppies confined to small areas

-- No socialization or exercise
+No socialization or exercise

-- Disease and/or skin conditions
+Disease and/or skin conditions

-Legitimate dog breeders are licensed with the USDA, state and usually the county where they reside.
+Legitimate dog breeders are licensed with the USDA, state, and usually the county where they reside.
 Licensed breeders are inspected regularly and have to meet strict standards.
-Ask to see the breeders licenses and make sure the license is current.
+Ask to see the breeders' licenses and make sure the license is current.

 Most websites you’ll see are selling puppies for other breeders.
 Although some of them try to regulate their breeders they really have no way of knowing the conditions of the kennels or how the puppies are being treated.

 That’s where we are different.
-We raise all our own puppies as a family which means we treat like our own (because they are).
+We raise all our own puppies as a family which means we treat them like our own (because they are).
 If you want to see more about how we do things at Michigan Puppy and see pictures of our kennel you can see more on our About page.